-Learn how to recognize the signs and symptoms of pica so that you can access treatment for yourself or a loved one.
+Learning to recognize the signs and symptoms of pica can help you seek the right treatment for yourself or a loved one.

 Pica causes people to consume non-food items like paper, soap, hair, string, wool, soil, chalk, talcum powder, paint, gum, coffee grounds, metal, rocks, charcoal, ash, clay, starch, or ice.